johnnynv/StepFlow_Monitor/examples/README.md

 ## 🎯 Zero-Modification Alternative

-If you cannot modify your scripts, ContainerFlow also supports **zero-modification** mode with heuristic pattern detection.
+If you cannot modify your scripts, StepFlow Monitor also supports **zero-modification** mode with heuristic pattern detection.
 However, marker injection provides much more accurate step detection and artifact collection.